I just finished the FF7 Remake Demo and here are my thoughts.

 The remake looks inspired by the original, with the same kind of background as the orignal, but the font is blue now which frankly I think the original should've been too because that original purple comes out of nowhere.

 I was really happy to see that anyway, but maybe that's just me.
-I mean they could've gone minimalistic and just make it a plain timer with no background, really clean and elegant, but no they drew inspiration from the original and included weird shit in the background.
+I mean they could've gone minimalistic and just make it a plain timer with no background, really clean and elegant, but no they drew inspiration from the original and included weird stuff in the background.

 Anyway, I kept on escaping and eventually the demo was over.